 At the discretion of the employing unit, Graduate Employees on academic-year appointments may be offered additional appointments covering all or part of the University's Summer Session.
 The number of such appointments and their duration will be determined by the employing unit based on the anticipated workload or enrollment for Summer Session.
 While employing units have discretion over Summer Session appointments, such appointments are encouraged where work is available.
-All Summer Session appointments must be in accordance with Article 9, with the exception that Summer Session appointment letters must be received forty-five (45) calendar days prior to the start of Summer Session employment, unless the employment opportunity becomes available after this deadline, and the reason must be noted on the Appointment Letter.
+All Summer Session appointments must be in accordance with Article 9, with the exception that Summer Session appointment letters must be received forty-five (45) calendar days prior to the start of Summer Session employment, unless the employment opportunity becomes available less than forty five calendar days prior to the start of the Summer Session must be noted on the Appointment Letter.
 Late fees shall apply to Summer Session appointment letters per Article 9.